 - Always wipe up oven spills immediately with mild soap and water.
 Use a paste of baking soda and water for sticky spills.

-- Before wiping down your oven, place a glass dish of water inside, and preheat the oven to 350 degrees Fahrenheit.
+- Before wiping down your oven, place a glass container of water inside and preheat the oven to 180 degrees Celsius.
 Turn the oven off as the steam loosens debris.
 Once cool, wipe the interior of the oven.

-- When baking items right on the rack, line the bottom of the oven with aluminium foil or a silicone oven liner.
+- When baking items on the rack, line the bottom of the oven with aluminum foil or a silicone oven liner.

 - When roasting meats and vegetables with lots of fat, use roasting bags.
 Alternatively, put a cookie sheet on the lower rack to catch drips.

-- If your oven's thermometer or another part is broken or inconsistent, contact your local Mr. Appliance to fix it.
-This way, you can avoid burning food or splattering excessive grease inside your oven.
+- If your oven's thermometer, or any other component, is broken or inconsistent, contact your local Mr. Appliance to fix it.
+This way, you can avoid burning food or excessive grease splatter inside the oven.

 - Make sure everyone in the family knows about these guidelines!

-Is your oven showing signs of breaking?
-Turn to our trusted professionals.
+If your oven shows signs of wear and tear or just needs professional care, the appliance repair experts at Mr. Appliance can help!
 Reach out to your local Mr. Appliance or schedule an appointment online today!